fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ]
 ```

-Now we know that both interfaces <i>CourseNormalPart</i> and <i>CourseSubmissionPart</i> share not only the base attributes, but also an attribute called <i>description</i>, which is a string in both interfaces.
+Now we know that both interfaces <i>CourseNormalPart</i> and <i>CourseSubmissionPart</i> share not only the base attributes but also an attribute called <i>description</i>, which is a string in both interfaces.

 Your first task is to declare a new interface that includes the <i>description</i> attribute and extends the <i>CoursePartBase</i> interface.
 Then modify the code so that you can remove the <i>description</i> attribute from both <i>CourseNormalPart</i> and <i>CourseSubmissionPart</i> without getting any errors.